Welcome to Nursery 2020 - 2021

-Teaching Assistants - Mrs Coulson and Mrs Cox
+Teaching Assistants - Mrs Snape and Mrs Parton

 The school hours are as follows:

-Here are some other activities you can be doing to support your child's learning:
+Here are some activities you can do to support your child's learning at home:

 Sharing books, stories, rhymes and poems;